The Number Box

 Children must be enabled to say what they do not understand, and ask for it to be explained or practised again.

 It is important that children manage the materials themselves – opening up, selecting materials, and packing the resources away after each session.
 This avoids ‘learned helplessness’.

 The Progression of skills detailed on The Record of Achievement booklets allows children to work in very small steps through a complete programme.
-This begins with the recognition of numbers through to knowledge of number concepts up to tens and units.
+This begins with the recognition of numbers through to knowledge of number concepts up to tens and ones.
 It also includes small steps for teaching and consolidating concepts of time, measurement, money and shape.
-It has been based on the principles laid out in The National Numeracy Strategy and can be used from P levels up to level 2B.
+It has been based on the principles laid out in The National Numeracy Strategy up to the end of Key Stage 1.